Choir workshop with artist Marco Godoy

 Great Hall, London Road Campus, University of Reading

 27 London Road

 Reading RG1 5AG

-This is an open invitation to choristers and singers to take part in an experimental choir workshop led by contemporary artist Marco Godoy.
+This is an open invitation to choristers and singers to take part in an experimental choir workshop led by artist Marco Godoy.

 The sessions will be recorded on video and form part of (Un)Commoning Voices & (Non)Communal Bodies, a series of workshops, performances, and an exhibition, interrogating the relationship between artistic practices and protest movements via the performative scores of collective bodies and voices.
 The interdisciplinary program was inspired by the Greenham Common Women’s Peace Camp which was active from 1981 to 2000.
 It was established by women to protest nuclear weapons being sited near Reading at RAF Greenham Common.